Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 - My office is in the Academic Center, Room 242G.

-Some UB buildings are known by their addresses: 1104 Maryland Ave., 5 W. Chase St.
+Some University buildings are known by their addresses: 1104 Maryland Ave., 5 W. Chase St.

 Always use figures when referring to credits.